Regularized integrals and manifolds with log corners: Virtual morphisms, tangential basepoints, and scales

 \subsection{Scales}

 There are natural higher-dimensional counterparts of tangential basepoints, given by sections of normal bundles of strata, or more intrinsically, the phantom tangent bundle.
-As we shall see, these correspond to the following notion. \begin{definition} A \defn{scale} for a manifold with log corners $\Sig$ is a weak morphism $s \colon \Sigbas \to \Sig$ that is a section of the natural projection $\Sig\to \Sigbas$.
-We say that $s$ is \defn{nondegenerate} if the pullback of every phantom function is strictly positive, i.e.~$s^*\cMphan_{\Sig}\subset \Cinfpos{\Sig}$. \end{definition}
+As we shall see, these correspond to the following notion. \begin{definition} A \defn{scale} for a manifold with log corners $\Sig$ is a virtual morphism $s \colon \Sigbas \to \Sig$ that is a section of the natural projection $\Sig\to \Sigbas$.
+We say that $s$ is \defn{regular} if the pullback of every phantom function is a section of $\cMbas_\Sigma\subset (\cMbas_\Sigma)^{\mathrm{gp}}$, i.e.~$s^*\cMphan_\Sig\subset \cMbas_\Sig$.
+We say that $s$ is \defn{nondegenerate} if the pullback of every phantom function is a strictly positive smooth function, i.e.~$s^*\cMphan_{\Sig}\subset \Cinfpos{\Sig}$. \end{definition}

 Concretely, in local coordinates $(r,t)$, the sheaf $\cM_\Sig$ is identified with the monoid $\cMbas_\Sig t^\NN$ freely generated by the phantom coordinates $t_1,\ldots,t_k$ over $\cMbas_\Sig$, and thus a scale is equivalent to the data of the $k$-tuple of nonnegative locally monomial functions